Most athletes, both professional and amateur, will face pain and inflammation at some point in their

 One alternative being increasingly embraced is cannabidiol, or CBD.
 Cannabidiol has strong anti-

-inflammatory and pain-relieving properties and can be used in many forms.
+inflammatory and natural pain-relieving properties and can be used in many forms.
 And although CBD is one of

 the chemicals found in cannabis known as cannabinoids, it has no intoxicating effects.
 These